 All residence halls are equipped with designated areas for the safe disposal of trash and recyclables.
 Residents are asked to bring their own trash to these spaces.
-Trash may not be left in hallways or chutes.
+Trash may not be left in hallways or lobbies.
+Some buildings are equipped with trash chutes.
 In these buildings, residents are asked not to overstuff trash bags, as this may cause a blockage in the chute.
 Additionally, all trash being disposed of must be bagged.
 Loose trash being thrown in the chute is prohibited as this may cause pest control issues in the building.

 During opening and closing, due to the volume of trash and recycling that is generated, trash rooms may be locked, and students directed to additional dumpsters placed outside the halls.
-This avoids trash overflow or chutes getting blocked or damaged.
+This avoids trash overflow, chutes getting blocked or damaged, and aids in pest control.